Older Home Insurance: Challenges, Costs & How to Get Coverage

 Actual Cash Value (ACV) Yes Tight budgets; newer components Lower

-For older homes, RCV coverage is almost always the smarter choice — but it's important to verify your policy actually includes it.
+For older homes, RCV coverage is almost always the smarter choice, but verify your policy actually includes it.
 Some insurers automatically assign ACV coverage to older roofs or outdated systems even within an RCV policy.
 Read the fine print carefully.
+Learn more about how home insurance covers roof replacement to see how RCV vs. ACV plays out at claim time.

-Another critical endorsement to consider is Ordinance or Law coverage, which pays for the cost of bringing your home up to current building codes after a covered loss.
+Another critical endorsement to consider is Ordinance or Law coverage, which pays the cost of bringing your home up to current building codes after a covered loss.
 Without it, a partial claim on an older home could result in enormous out-of-pocket costs for code compliance.
-Learn more about ordinance or law coverage and whether you need it.
+Learn more about ordinance or law coverage and see our guide on building code compliance coverage.

 Pincher's Pro Tip

 Ask your insurer about extended replacement cost or guaranteed replacement cost endorsements.
-These add an extra buffer — typically 20% to 50% above your dwelling limit — to cover unexpected cost increases during rebuilding, which is especially valuable for older homes with unique or hard-to-source materials.
+These add a buffer, typically 20% to 50% above your dwelling limit, to cover unexpected cost increases during rebuilding.
+This is especially valuable for older homes with unique or hard-to-source materials.

 Compare Home Insurance Plans in Ohio